vaibhavgiri19/Costco.com/README.md

 Costco is a membership warehouse club, dedicated to bringing our members the best possible prices on quality brand-name merchandise.
 With hundreds of locations worldwide, Costco provides a wide selection of merchandise, plus the convenience of specialty departments and exclusive member services, all designed to make your shopping experience a pleasurable one.

 ## Features
-- **Home Page 🏡**: The home page serves as the entry point for users, providing an overview of featured products, promotions, and other relevant information.
+- **Home Page **: The home page serves as the entry point for users, providing an overview of featured products, promotions, and other relevant information.
-- **Login & Signup 🌐**: Users can create accounts or log in to existing ones, ensuring a personalized experience.
+- **Login & Signup **: Users can create accounts or log in to existing ones, ensuring a personalized experience.
-- **Cart Page Checkout 🛒**: Review and manage selected products before proceeding to checkout.
+- **Cart Page Checkout **: Review and manage selected products before proceeding to checkout.
-- **Responsive Design 📱**: Ensures the website adapts seamlessly to various screen sizes and devices.
+- **Responsive Design **: Ensures the website adapts seamlessly to various screen sizes and devices.
-- **Proper Routing 🛤️**: Navigating through different pages is smooth and intuitive.
+- **Proper Routing **: Navigating through different pages is smooth and intuitive.
-- **Sorting Functionality 🔄**: Users can sort products based on various criteria for a better shopping experience.
-- **Smooth Interface 🌟**: The website offers a user-friendly interface with seamless interactions.
+- **Smooth Interface **: The website offers a user-friendly interface with seamless interactions.

-## Tech Stack 💻
+## Tech Stack
 - React and Vite
 - Redux
+- Routing
 - JSON
 - Chakra UI
-- npm

-## Screenshots 📸
+## Screenshots
 Here are some screenshots of the project:

 ![Home Page](https://github.com/vaibhavgiri19/Costco.com/blob/main/Costco-Clone/src/assets/home%20page.png)